Judicial Branch Home >

 Do I have a valid case?

-Before starting a civil action, a person must figure out if they have a valid case.
-CAUTION: If you file a case that is frivolous, meant to harass the other side or doesn't have merit, you could be assessed fines, ordered to pay attorney fees and costs incurred by the other side, or have other sanctions ordered against you.
-See MN Rules of Civ.
-Pro.
-11.
+Before starting a civil action, you must figure out if you have a legally valid claim.
+You must also examine how the importance and complexity of the issues compare to the amount in dispute and the costs of litigating the case in court.
+See Rule 1 of the MN Rules of Civil Procedure on proportionality.
+If you file a case that is frivolous, meant to harass the other side, or it doesn't have merit, you may be ordered to pay fines as well as attorney fees and costs incurred by the other side, or have other sanctions ordered against you.
+See MN Rules of Civil Procedure 11.

 There must be a law that supports your claim against the other party (or supports your defenses to a lawsuit against you).

 A statute of limitations is a law that puts a time limit on how long a person has to pursue a legal remedy (such as a civil action) after an event occurred that caused them harm or damages.
-After the time limit is up, unless there are legal exceptions, the person who was harmed loses the right to file a civil action.
+After the time limit is up, unless there are exceptions allowed by law, the person who was harmed loses the right to file a civil action.
 Different types of claims have different statutes of limitations.
-If the time to sue has expired, you no longer have a legally enforceable claim.
+If the time to sue has expired, you may no longer have a legally enforceable claim.

 Talk with an attorney to see if you have a legal basis to start a civil case.
-An attorney might suggest other reasons (legal theories) that would support your lawsuit that you did not consider, or she might tell you the reasons why you should not start a civil case.
+An attorney might suggest other factors that would support your lawsuit that you did not consider, or she might tell you the reasons why you should not start a civil case.

 Are there any special procedural requirements?

 In some situations, you must take specific steps to create a basis for suing.
 In other words, you need to do something before you sue.
-Depending on the situation, steps required before starting a civil case could be found in the Minnesota Statutes, or in Minnesota rules or regulations, or in a contract.
+Depending on the situation, steps required to be completed before starting a civil case could be included in sources such as the Minnesota Statutes, rules or regulations, or in a contract.

 Example: If you want to sue your landlord because your apartment needs repair, there may be a legal requirement to give notice to your landlord about the problems and allow time to make repairs before you can start a civil case.
 (This is just an example and may not be an accurate statement of Minnesota law for landlords and tenants.)

 Example: Special procedural requirements are often involved in malpractice cases.
-MN Statute § 544.42 and 145.682 require an expert's affidavit to be served with the court pleadings, or the case could be dismissed.
+MN Statutes § 544.42 and § 145.682 require an expert's affidavit to be served along with the pleadings, or the case could be dismissed.